Sexual Assault Support for the DoD Community

 |Safe HelpRoom is a secure community of survivors that meet to help each other — regardless of time zone or distance.
 Visit SafehelpRoom.org.|

 Find your local sexual assault response coordinator and other sources of help on-base.
 Just text your Zip code or installation/base name to 55-247 (in the U.S.) or 202-470-5546 (outside the U.S.), or search at safehelpline.org.

 Free courses are available to help you in your recovery, or help you support a friend or colleague.
 Visit https://safehelpline.org/education.

 Have a comment, compliment, or complaint about the services on your installation/base?
 Let us know.

-If you’ve witnessed or experienced retaliation following a report of sexual assault, you can report the allegations to SAPRO anonymously or with personal contact information using this form.
-If personal contact information is provided, reports will be forwarded to the DoD Inspector General.
+If you’ve witnessed or experienced retaliation following a report of sexual assault, you can share the allegations to SAPRO anonymously or with personal contact information using this form.